-Teacher, parent, and student belief that children find school interesting Overall and results for teachers, parents, and students Percent of students who are motivated to do their best at school Parent, and student satisfaction that they know what their child(ren) must be able to do in order to be successful in school Overall and results for parents, and students Budget Allocation Dedicated Budget line for Dual Credit, promotion, equipment and incidentals O Parent, and student agreement that students have a plan for life beyond high school Overall and results for parents, and students Octinued development of the SDL program unique to MAP.
-While encouraging families and students to see the benefit to regular attendance and direct instruction.
-Continue to strongly support connections that demonstrate curriculum is the basis of useful (employable) skills and knowledge.
+Overall and results for teachers, parents, and students Percent of students who are motivated to do their best at school Parent, and student satisfaction that they know what their child(ren) must be able to do in order to be successful in school Overall and results for parents, and students Budget Allocation Dedicated Budget line for Dual Credit, promotion, equipment and incidentals in the 2024/25 school year.
+Parent, and student agreement that students have a plan for life beyond high school Overall and results for parents, and students Life plan Continued close collaboration with Work Experience Coordinator. to explore, "Work experience, Dual credit, RAP, Green Cert" Continued development of the SDL program unique to MAP Continue to strongly support connections that demonstrate curriculum is the basis of useful (employable) skills and knowledge.
 Continue agreements that allow access to suitable equipment and trained personnel to foster CTF/CTS classes and skill building.
-Continued close collaboration with Garth Mouland "career counselor.
-Students, staff, and the community will continue to have an opportunity to see what students have learned in an annual spring, "open house".
-Budget Allocation General operations Percent of parents who feel the school keeps them informed about their child's progress and achievement Percent of parents who are satisfied with the communication they receive from their child's school Communication The 2021/22 school assurance results indicated that 94% of parents felt that the school communicates well with them about their child's progress Budget Allocation General operations Percent of staff who fell that their conversations with school administration about their professional growth plan are meaningful and allow Continual improvement 2021/22 School Assurance results indicate that 100% of teachers feel that HMAP staff work together to make sure that staffing goals are met.
+Continued close collaboration with Garth Mouland " career counselor."
+Budget Allocation General operations Percent of parents who feel the school keeps them informed about their child's progress and achievement Percent of parents who are satisfied with the communication they receive from their child's school Communication 2023 Accountability Pillar results indicate that 100 Percent of parents who feel the school keeps them informed about their child's progress and achievement.
+We will continued close contact with parents through the following phone calls in person meeting school messenger emails web site newsletters and notices Whatsapp Budget Allocation General operations Percent of staff who fell that their conversations with school administration about their professional growth plan are meaningful and allow them to reflect upon their practice Percent of staff who feel that the Teaching Quality 2023 Accountability Pillar results indicate that 100% of staff who feel that their school staff works together to achieve goals, solve problems, and overcome challenges